Toasty2/pics/README.md

-# Getting Started with Create React App
+# React Unsplash Pictures App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses React to search and display images from Unsplash using API requests.
+An API key is required in /src/api/unsplash.js

 ## Available Scripts